milani/brackets/README.md

 Welcome to AppJS port of Brackets!
 -------------------

-This is the firts iteration over porting Brackets to AppJS so it is not yet fully operational but a work in progress.
+This is the first iteration over porting Brackets to AppJS so it is not yet fully operational but a work in progress.

 This port only works with __AppJS v0.0.19__ and above.